 - Conventional vs. subsidized loans.

-And to get into the mortgage market in the first place, borrowers usually need to meet a minimum credit score, which varies depending on the kind of loan.
+To get into the mortgage market in the first place, borrowers usually need to meet a minimum credit score, which varies depending on the kind of loan.

 With so many moving parts and so much money changing hands, it’s understandable when lenders still control the borrowing process.